 You should visit your GP and specifically mention the altitude the trek reaches, sometimes up to 5550 meters.

 Luggage for Tours

-One main piece of baggage and a day sack.
+One central piece of baggage and a day sack.
 You will find it more convenient to travel light outside Kathmandu.
-Any extra luggage might be stored in Kathmandu or other cities (according to tour itinerary, your leader/guide will advise you on this).
+Any extra luggage can be stored in Kathmandu or other cities (according to tour itinerary, your leader/guide will advise you on this).

-An umbrella to protect against the strong sun or rain.
+An umbrella to protect against the intense sun or rain.
 A torch.
 Binoculars for animal & bird watching or looking at mountains.
 A universal bath plug.

 Luggage for Treks